 But 18 years is an exceptionally long time for a PE investor to hold on for.
 The economic impact can be great and demonstrate good corporate citizenship, but can such a long hold period ever make sense even for evergreen funds like VCTs?

 Firstly the returns need to be exceptional to compensate for the hold period.
 If an investor is looking for say a 15% pa IRR return on their investment then doubling the value in 5 years achieves this.
 If the hold period is 10-15 years then the value needs to have quadrupled to octupled, which is rare outside of tech venture investing.

 Secondly, it is extremely unlikely that the team that led the business at the start will be the right team when it is 4-8 times as big.
-In Go’s case, the business grew from 1 store to a £200m turnover 2000 employee business and over that time the business had 2 changes of CEO, 3 changes of FD, 2 chairs, as well as adding 2 NEDs, a head of ecommerce, a COO, a head of retail………
+In Go’s case, the business grew from 1 store to a £200m turnover 2000 employee business and over that time the business had 2 changes of CEO, three changes of FD, two chairs, as well as adding two NEDs, a head of E-Commerce, a COO, a Head of Retail…

 Thirdly, everyone will need to hold their nerve as the business goes through sticky patches.
 There is almost no chance that a business growing that fast for that long is going to do so without things going off plan.
 And for any hold period over 5 years you must expect to have to ride out an economic cycle.
 In Go’s case it took the team over 5 years to get the business model right in the first half dozen stores to allow the rapid roll out of new stores to begin.
 And the business changed its bank twice as the business grew rapidly and went through the boom of staycation and the bust of the credit crunch.